cibernox/cibernox.github.io/source/_posts/2017-04-11-the-future-of-embers-testing-and-the-beheading-of-jquery.markdown

 I actually recommend those settings regardless of if you plan to remove jQuery or not.
 It just feels like living in a better future.

+The third step is only required if your app is using Ember 2.
+Starting in Ember 3.0.0, the default event dispatcher is implemented without a dependency on jQuery.
-The third step is to replace the jQuery-based ember dispatcher that lives inside Ember with one based in native events.
+For those of you still on Ember 2, replace the jQuery-based Ember dispatcher that lives inside Ember with one based in native events.
 As usual Robert Jackson got you covered and he developed [ember-native-dom-event-dispatcher](https://github.com/rwjblue/ember-native-dom-event-dispatcher) a while ago.